bobvanderlinden/bobvanderlinden.me/content/customizing-packages-in-nix.md

 Note that the overlay is defined as a function with the arguments `final` and `prev`.

 `prev` refers to the previous layer, the underlying one.
 In this case that is `nixpkgs`.
-We take the original package from `nixpkgs` using `super.pipewire` and alter that package.
+We take the original package from `nixpkgs` using `prev.pipewire` and alter that package.
 With `pipewire = ...;` we overwrite the orignal pipewire package in succeeding layers, which eventually results in the change in `pkgs`.

 `final` refers to the top-level overlay, which includes our overwritten packages.
 If we want to refer to a another package that we have overridden, then we can refer to `final`.